By David Joel Miller MS, Licensed Therapist & Licensed Counselor.

 Is there a connection between the sense of smell and mental illness?

-There is a body of research that tells us that there is a connection between sense of smell, your ability to recognize and identify odors and the chance you have or will develop a mental illness.
+There is a body of research that tells us that there is a connection between the sense of smell, your ability to recognize and identify odors, and the chance you have or will develop a mental illness.
 There are also cases of olfactory hallucinations; smelling things that everyone else is sure is not there.

 While this research suggests some connections, to me the articles I have read are short of conclusive.

-An altered sense of smell has been linked to disorders as divergent as Schizophrenia, Bipolar disorder, autism and eating and feeding disorders.
+An altered sense of smell has been linked to disorders as divergent as Schizophrenia, Bipolar disorder, autism, and eating and feeding disorders.

 Smelling it does not mean you can identify the smell.

 One thing we do know is that the ability to identify an odor is not the same thing as the ability to detect one.
 People are more likely to like a smell they can identify and unknown smells are more likely to be considered unpleasant.
 Memory and its connection to smells are important for many reasons.

 This is significant because smells are powerful memory cures.
 People who have a poor ability to notice smells or to remember them are at a disadvantage in remembering things that might be associated with those smells.